grahama1970/web_llm_interactor/README.md

 - Configure proxy settings, timeouts, and output paths
 - Built with Commander.js for an excellent command-line experience
 - Rich output with colors, spinners, and formatted messages
+- Flexible output formatting (JSON for agents, rich tables for humans)

 ### Installation